andreineculau/love.js/README.md

     c = {d: 'd',
         e: 'e'};

-## Readable keywords and operators
+## Readable keywords, operators and function calling
-Always surround them by whitespace, except for a function definition and call.
+Always surround them by whitespace, except
+for the keyword function and function calling (ie. no whitespace after it).

     // YES
     a = function(x) {...};